Executive Vice President/General Manager/Alternate Governor

 Sakic’s first move as executive vice president was to name Patrick Roy as Head Coach/Vice President of Hockey Operations on May 23, 2013.
 A month later, Sakic announced Nathan MacKinnon as the first overall pick at the 2013 NHL Draft.
 Roy went on to win the Jack Adams Award as the coach of the year, while MacKinnon went on to be the recipient of the Calder Memorial Trophy as the league’s top rookie.
 The Avs won a total of three trophies at the 2014 NHL Awards, matching Boston for the most of any team.

-The 2014-15 campaign will mark Joe’s fourth season overall in the front office, as he spent two years as the organization’s Executive Advisor/Alternate Governor.
+The 2015-16 campaign marks Joe’s fifth season overall in the front office, as he spent two years as the organization’s Executive Advisor/Alternate Governor.
 He was hired for that position on March 25, 2011.

 Sakic was elected to the Hockey Hall of Fame in 2012, his first year of eligibility.
 The only player who spent his entire career with the Avalanche organization to achieve that honor, Sakic was officially inducted into the Hockey Hall of Fame on Nov.
 12, 2012.